thedinz/KAM/README.md

-You’re right—my bad.
-Here’s your README kept intact, with just one added bullet in the feature list noting the Plex import capability.

----

 # KAM — Kometa Asset Manager

 KAM is a small web app that makes Kometa/Plex artwork management painless.
 It lets you upload artwork for **movies, TV series, seasons, and collections** and will: